 In the second procedure of the site permit the application for a site permit can be submitted to the authority after the investigation and evaluations prescribed in the already approved program have been executed.
-Detailed requirements for the site permit are contained in the Governmental Decree No.118/2011 (VII.
-11.)
-Korm., Section 17, Paragraph 1, items a)-b) and Paragraph 19-a, as well as in the Nuclear Safety Code (NSC), items 1.2.2.0100. - 1.2.2.0800.
+Detailed requirements for the site permit are contained in the HAEA Decree No. 1/2022 (IV.
+29.), Section 17, Paragraph 1, items a)-b) and Paragraph 19-a, as well as in the NSC, items 1.2.2.0100. - 1.2.2.0800.

 Site Investigation and Evaluation Procedure

 In the site investigation and evaluation license application the site investigation and evaluation programmes and the methods and theoretical considerations to be used as parts of the programme shall be described, and it shall be demonstrated that the methods developed for the determination, investigation and evaluation of the site are suitable to determine the site-related data required by the design and to determine the suitability of the site.
 The site investigation and evaluation programme shall be attached to the application.